 The overall density given in equation 5.3 in OSU on page 126 can be calculated as follows

-The command expanse(city) calculates the area (in feet squared) of our city, which represents the value a in formula 5.3. nrow(xy) represents the number of crimes in the city, which represents the value n.
+The command st_area(okla) calculates the area (in meters squared) of the state, which represents the value a in formula 5.3. nrow(xy) represents the number of tornadoes in the state, which represents the value n.

 Overall density is a little bit better than the centrography measures, but it is still a single number, and thus we can do better.
 As OSU states on page 127, we lose a lot of information when we calculate a single summary statistic.
 Let’s go through the two “local” density approaches covered in OSU: Quadrat and Kernel density.